-- The sweet spot for an explainer video length is 60-120 seconds wiht a 57% audience retention rate Tweet This!
+- The sweet spot for an explainer video length is 60-120 seconds with a 57% audience retention rate

-- Explainer videos longer than 120 seconds only get 47% retetnion Tweet This!
+- Explainer videos longer than 120 seconds only get 47% retention

 The investment in an explainer video is a must if your company continues to struggle to describe and illustrate its processes to prospective buyers.
 I wish all of our clients would invest in at least one explainer video.
 There are multiple types of explainer videos – and they can be leveraged incredibly across search, video search, and social media.

 The team at Breadnbeyond, an explainer video company, has put together the most comprehensive infographic I’ve seen that explains how to best write your explainer video script in this infographic, The Ultimate Cheat Sheet for Writing Explainer Video Scripts.

 - Educate and entertain